wandersick/aerozoom/Readme.txt

      - Press and hold Middle button for half a second to start a snip of the type currently selected on the AeroSnip Slider.
-(Button, delay and the action can be customized ¡V see 'Custom Hotkeys'.)
+(Button, delay and the action can be customized ï¿½V see 'Custom Hotkeys'.)

-     - Streamlined procedures of starting a new snip--just use hotkeys or Snip button anytime a new snip is wanted, no more locating-an existing-Snipping-Tool-window-from-taskbar to click ¡¥New¡¦ for a new capture.
+     - Streamlined procedures of starting a new snip--just use hotkeys or Snip button anytime a new snip is wanted, no more locating-an existing-Snipping-Tool-window-from-taskbar to click ï¿½ï¿½Newï¿½ï¿½ for a new capture.